QueNerguy/WikiQuedia/content/WikiQuedia/II Source Notes/miscellaneous - templateless/example substitution method differentiation.md

 $$
 v' = 2x
 $$
-We can plug this result back into the previous derivative of $\cos(v)$, to obtain:
+We can plug this result back into the previous derivative of $\cos(v)$, to obtain
 $$
 D_v [\cos(v)] = - \sin(v) \cdot 2x
 $$
-This was our expression for $u'$, meaning we can substitute all this for $u'$, to obtain:
+This was our expression for $u'$, meaning we can substitute all this for $u'$, to obtain
 $$
 u' = - \sin(v) \cdot 2x
 $$